 Tip #2: Make it Hands-On and Engaging for Students

 You want them to look forward to it, not dread it.
 Often times the students who are in your RTI groups for academics can be tricky because from time-to-time they just don’t want to be there anymore.

 At one of my schools, we did RTI time during recess.
 Once a week the child would miss recess to come work with me and while I loved the time, I didn’t like that they had to miss recess.
 I never wanted it to feel like a punishment so it was my goal to make it fun!!
 I used a lot of songs and games for the kids!
 Even the assessments were simple and game-like!
 They worked in partners and we worked in small groups instead of always one-on-one.
 We sang songs, played cards games, and did lots of things that were quick and kept their attention

 Tip #3: Stay Organized

-Sounds easy, right?
+Sounds easy when it comes to managing RTI, right?
 Not always; especially when you have multiple students, are doing interventions on different skills, and then have deadlines to meet.
 How on earth are you supposed to keep it all organized?

 With a checklist!
 Grab this one below FREE.

 Click HERE to get it FREE.

 Not every school is blessed with an RTI time in their master schedule; I have worked at both.
 When you are lucky enough to have that time built into your master schedule, then you can team up with other teachers and work to reach ALL learners.
 Sometimes a struggle is not simply with the learners who need Tier 3 interventions, but those learners who are on Tier 1 or 2.
 Sometimes you just don’t know what to do with them.